 Another sign of a good quality helmet is one that comes capable of holding a Pinlock visor.
 Pinlock visors are anti-fogging inserts that help you maintain visibility in wet or cold conditions.
 You’ll find most good helmet brands come with a Pinlock visor included, like our pick for the best Bluetooth helmet, the Sena Stryker.

-Bad, cheap helmets don’t have vents.
+Many cheap helmets don’t have vents.
 They may look like they do, with fancy shapes and grilles, but they go nowhere.

-- The double-D ring
+- The double D-ring

 With motorcycle helmets, cheap equals bad.
 Usually.

 Try not to slip below $100, unless it’s on sale.
 This price doesn’t automatically mean “quality”, but anything lower and you’re likely getting off-brand imports with bad plastic and no vents.

 You need to keep your eye out for three safety ratings.
 Our take on them is: